 As such, your charcoal grills could end up useless, depriving you of grill food for the rest of the trip.

-Propane boat grills may be the most popular fuel type when it comes to boat grills.
+Propane boat grills may be the most popular fuel type when it comes to the best boat grills.
 There are a few different reasons for this, but it boils down to easier fuel storage and improved wind resistance.
-Unlike bags of charcoal, portable propane tanks are easier to stow away and keep dry on a boat.
+Unlike bags of charcoal, portable propane tanks for a boat gas grill are easier to stow away and keep dry on a boat.

 While propane is still susceptible to windy conditions, it can generally fare better than charcoal boat grills.
 You don’t have to worry about embers blowing around on your boat and trying to keep the grill hot.
-We typically favor propane grills when it comes to the top boat grills.
+We typically favor propane-powered grills when it comes to the best boat grills.

 Electric grills are not favorable for many boat owners.
-These grill types have significant advantages over propane and boat charcoal grill models, but the glaring challenge of electric grills is that you need a steady electricity source.
+These grill types have significant advantages over propane and boat charcoal grill models, but the glaring challenge is that you need a steady electricity source.

 Many larger boats come with electric boat grills, but these are usually permanent fixtures of the boat and tend to be much more expensive.